Did you miss the last Town Hall? Check out our Town Hall Archives Page to see all the amazing artists, organizations, and pitches!

-Town Hall is the Asian American Arts Alliance's regular gathering for the Asian American creative community.
-It has taken place every first Tuesday of the month since February 2009 and brings together artists, arts workers, curators, producers, as well as other professionals from non-profits and other sectors, to share ideas, promote events, learn about opportunities and find collaborators.
+Town Hall is the Asian American Arts Alliance's cornerstone gathering for the Asian American creative community.
+Since 2009, the Alliance has brought together artists, arts workers, curators, producers, as well as professionals from nonprofits and other sectors, to share ideas, promote creative projects, learn about opportunities, and find collaborators.
 Town Hall is intended to nurture and catalyze the creative energy of this vibrant community by providing a regular, safe space for people to come together and be inspired.

 Why we do it

-a4 has historically been a hub for information sharing and dissemination.
-We grew out of the civil rights movement and our mandate has been to find, circulate and share information and resources for and about our community.
-In this sense we have been building community from our very beginnings.
-Town Hall provides a physical space for our community at large to come together to reinforce existing ties and create new ones.
-With these monthly gatherings, we hope to support our community in developing a sense of self-worth and collective identity, from which can spring rich and unusual collaborations and partnerships, inspiring people to fulfill their ambitions and dreams.
+The Alliance has historically been a hub for information sharing and dissemination.
+We grew out of the civil rights movement and our mandate has been to find, circulate, and share information and resources for and about our community.
+In this sense we have been building community from our very beginning.
+Town Hall provides a physical space for the community at large to come together to reinforce existing ties and create new ones.
+With these bi-monthly gatherings, we hope to support our community in developing a collective identity, from which rich and productive collaborations and partnerships can spring.

-Town Hall attracts artists in all disciplines: musicians, composers, dancers, choreographers, actors, filmmakers, visual artists, writers, designers and others.
-We also get many arts workers from small to large arts organizations, including from the Harlem Arts Alliance, Jazz at Lincoln Center, Museum of Chinese in America, Public Theater, Rubin Museum and many others.
-Additionally, Town Hall welcomes professionals from other sectors, including colleagues from other non-profit organizations.
-Many funders have come to Town Hall to present grant opportunities, including Asian Women Giving Circle, Brooklyn Arts Council, Doris Duke Charitable Foundation, Lower Manhattan Cultural Council, New York Foundation for the Arts, New York State Council on the Arts, Queens Council on the Arts and many others.
+Town Hall attracts artists in all disciplines: musicians, composers, dancers, choreographers, actors, filmmakers, visual artists, writers, designers, and others.
+Many arts workers also attend – from small to large arts organizations, including from the Harlem Arts Alliance, Jazz at Lincoln Center, Museum of Chinese in America, Public Theater, Rubin Museum, and many others.
+Town Hall welcomes professionals from other sectors as well, including colleagues from other nonprofit organizations.
+Many funders have come to Town Hall to present grant opportunities, including Asian Women Giving Circle, Brooklyn Arts Council, Doris Duke Charitable Foundation, Lower Manhattan Cultural Council, New York Foundation for the Arts, New York State Council on the Arts, Queens Council on the Arts, and many others.
 City Council Members Jimmy Van Bramer and Peter Koo, both of Queens, have also participated.

 What people say